 Sarcoma can sometimes develop in the bones of the head and neck.
 Osteosarcoma, for instance, can develop in the jawbone.
 These tumors are often managed with surgery that may require reconstruction of the jawbone after tumor removal.
-NYU Langone physicians can reconstruct the jawbone using bones from the leg and are pioneers in planning surgery using computer-generated, three-dimensional models.
+NYU Langone doctors can reconstruct the jawbone using bones from the leg and are pioneers in planning surgery using computer-generated, three-dimensional models.

 Other bones in the face can also be reconstructed.
 For example, the cheekbones, eye sockets, or the palate, which is the roof of the mouth, can be replaced with bones from other parts of the body.
 These bones may come from the leg, the forearm, or scapula, which is the shoulder blade.

 Sarcomas, mostly chordomas, can occur in the bones at the base of the skull.
 To remove skull base tumors, our surgeons may use an endoscope, which is a long, thin, lighted tube with a tiny camera on it that allows them to see inside the body.

 Surgeons place the endoscope through the nose and sinuses—which are the air-filled cavities on either side of the nose—and into the skull base.
 Surgeons then place small instruments through the endoscope and into the skull base to remove the tumor.

 Sometimes, open surgery, called a craniotomy, may be used to remove tumors in the skull.
 In craniotomy, surgeons make an incision in the scalp and remove a small part of the skull to create an opening through which to access the tumor.
 They then remove as much of the growth as possible.

 Tumors that occur in the spine—for example, chordomas—may require the removal of one or two vertebrae, the bones that make up the spine, to ensure the complete removal of the cancer.